Become a Certified Yoga Instructor

 Completion, you must accrue the necessary hours and complete all the homework assignments.

 5. What is the Yoga Alliance?
 Yoga Alliance is an organization that was started in 1999 as a way to create nationally recognized standards for yoga teachers and yoga teacher trainings.
 More and more yoga studios across the country are requiring their teachers to register with the Yoga Alliance, either at the 200 or 500 hour level.
 Yoga Alliance registration, however, is not a legal requirement for teaching yoga.
 Currently there are no legal certification requirements to be a yoga teacher.
+Students that complete both 200 & 300 programs are eligible to register through the Yoga Alliance as a 500 hour registered yoga teacher.

 6. Will I be qualified to teach yoga once I complete the 200 Hour Teacher Training Program?
 Yes!
 With the successful completion of all the requirements of the program, including contact hours, homework, portfolio, videotaped community class and final exam, you will receive your Certificate of Completion evidencing your training.
 You may also register with the Yoga Alliance (http://www.yogaalliance.org).